Welcome to Cambridge Granta Cricket Club

 In 2015 our 2nd XI will be looking to gain promotion back into Tucker Gardner Division 2 in the Cambs & Hunts Premier League following a successful season in Cambs Senior Division 1 in 2014.
 The 3rd & 4th XI teams will once again play in the CCA Divisions and again continue to provide an invaluable player pathway for our talented junior cricketers in their step up into senior cricket.
 The club also runs a Friendly XI team which competes against the various University and touring sides, as well as a Touring XI that will travel to some part of the country during the summer.

 Often described as 'The life and blood of the club’, is the phenomenal Junior Section.
-Having achieved the ECB Clubmark accreditation, 2015 will see approximately 180 young and enthusiastic cricketers playing and practising as members of the club next season.
+Having achieved the ECB Clubmark accreditation, 2015 will see approximately 180 young and enthusiastic cricketers playing and practicing as members of the club next season.

 Looking for a new club?